 D Cboe charges higher non-display fees for non-display alternative trading systems (ATS).
 Those numbers are not included in this chart.

 As a market data provider for numerous financial enterprises, Exegy has sourced market data feeds globally.
 But mastering the fees and market structure in the US was a necessity before uncovering the complexity of other markets.
 We regularly support financial services and fintech firms as they source market data and evolve their market data infrastructure – no matter their location or the exchange’s.
 If you’re seeking support with your market data infrastructure, request a consultation.
-For further insight on US equities market data, download our guide below or right here.
+For further insight on US equities market data, download our guide below.